Dear readers,

 According to accountancy firm Price Baily, 514 restaurants across England, Scotland and Wales closed in the final quarter - up from 481 in quarter two or 2023.
 Over the course of the whole year 1,932 restaurants entered insolvency, which works out at roughly five a day - up from 3.6 a day the previous year.

-The owner of Brimscombe Mill was set on selling the site for redevelopment.
+The owner of Brimscombe Mill, where it had built its enviable reputation, was set on selling the site for redevelopment.

 Incredibly, it was a note on its own chalk board, on which people write down things they needed or want – perhaps a new bicycle, perhaps somewhere to stay, all kinds of things – that cheekilly and wishfully asked for someone with deep pockets to step forward and buy the building for them that actually delivered!